 Faculty advisors play an important role in nurturing students’ intercultural competence and interest in the wider world.
 This page provides current information on advising your students.
 Also see our newsletter, Global Connections.
-This page provides language for explaining why SST is more important than ever and describes our progress in making it available to all students.
+The newsletter provides language for explaining why SST is more important than ever and describes our progress in making it available to all students.

 The following web pages will help students decide how to earn their SST credit:

-- Intercultural requirements reviews the three ways to fulfill Goshen College’s expectations: international SST unit, short-term courses in the U.S. or abroad and outside study abroad programs.
+- Intercultural requirements reviews the three ways to fulfill Goshen College’s expectations.
+They are an international SST unit, short-term courses in the U.S. or abroad and outside study abroad programs.

 - Preparing for SST covers language requirements, costs, the orientation process and other basics students need to know to make an informed decision about a semester abroad.

-- SST Current Destinations: Scanning the pages for China, Ecuador, Indonesia and Senegal will acquaint you with the opportunities and themes unique to each country.
+- SST Current Destinations: Scan the pages for China, Ecuador, Indonesia and Senegal.
+This will acquaint you with the opportunities and themes unique to each country.

 Ecuador: Indigenous cultures and sustainability

 Indonesia: Interfaith dialogue in a religiously diverse society